Zubax/ampdrive_ad0510/README.md

 It is a typical value of power losses in the Komar power stage when operating at a power level of 2500 W and powered from a discharged 12S battery (~40 V).
 This should represent the worst-case scenario.

-* Ambient temperature is 20 °C
+* Ambient temperature is 20 °C.

 * Convection value of 350 is defined empirically after conducting several experiments with actual hardware.
 It may be considered a moderate convection estimation as during the laboratory testing the device mounting point was suboptimal.